by Brian DeChesare Comments (12)

 The DSCR can also be defined differently, but we often use (Free Cash Flow + Interest Expense) / (Interest Expense + Mandatory Principal Repayments).

 Some people also use EBITDA – CapEx, EBITDA – CapEx – Cash Taxes, or other variations in the numerator.
+The DSCR is also different in Project Finance.

 This one measures a company’s ability to pay for its debt with its business cash flow, and it does not consider other fixed expenses such as rent.
 Higher numbers are better.